HOW TO PROPAGATE AND GROW THE BELL PEPPER FROM SEED

 .

-Grow them on for another couple of weeks and they will be ready for either the greenhouse or for planting directly outside into open ground once the threat of frosts is over.
-Make sure you choose a location that is in full sunlight and - if you have it - mix in some mushroom compost or other organic compost to help keep the soil fertile and moist.
+Grow them on for another couple of weeks and once the threat of late frosts have passed they will be ready for planting directly outside into open ground once the threat of frosts is over.
+Choose a location that is in full sunlight and mix organic compost into the soil before planting to help keep the soil fertile and moist.